 Tillandsia Stricta Care

 Eventually, your plant may reward you with its beautiful, vibrant blooms.
-This only happens when your plant reaches maturity, which may take years.
+This only happens a single time in the plant's life cycle when it reaches maturity, which may take years.

 Occasionally, pests like mealybugs and scale may infect these plants.

 Most air plants thrive in bright, indirect light and the Tillandsia stricta is no exception.
 Place them in an area that receives bright sunlight from a window, but avoid positioning them directly on the windowsill.
 Too much direct sun can burn its foliage.

 The fun thing about air plants is that they need air, not soil.
 Steer away from the temptation to place it in soil or moss just for looks.
 This can lead to rot and can kill your air plant.